-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

 Those losing their jobs in late June and July are part of a wave of new layoffs from companies whose PPP money is expiring, economists say.

-“They got PPP loans and they’re now running out, and they’re having to make major cuts,” said Diane Swonk, chief economist at Grant Thornton who advises several small businesses.
+“They got PPP loans and they’re now running out, and they’re having to make major cuts,” said Diane Swonk, chief economist at Grant Thornton, who advises several small businesses.
 “It was the wrong bet.
 This wasn’t just a transitory event.”

-Although there’s no official tally on numbers of layoffs tied to companies whose PPP funding is expiring, the National Federation of Independent Business, a trade association for small businesses found that 22 percent of PPP recipients surveyed have or expect to lay off employees after using up their PPP loan, up from 14 percent in June.
-A recent report from Goldman Sachs found that only about one in six businesses that received loans said they felt confident they could pay their employees without further assistance.
+Although there’s no official tally on numbers of layoffs tied to companies whose PPP funding is expiring, the National Federation of Independent Business, a trade association for small businesses, found that 22 percent of PPP recipients surveyed have laid off or expect to lay off employees after using up their PPP loan, up from 14 percent in June.
+A recent report from Goldman Sachs found that only about one in six businesses that received loans said they were confident they could pay their employees without further assistance.

-In recent weeks, layoffs have been reported at the Buffalo-based New Era Cap Co., which received $5 to $10 million, Peoria Charter Coach, a bus travel company that laid of 132 workers — 95 percent of its workforce — after using up the $1 to $2 million PPP loan — at least a dozen museums, including National September 11 Memorial Museum and the Philadelphia Museum of Art, and Rosen Hotels & Resorts, a Florida-based hotel company which received a loan of between $2-5 million.
+In recent weeks, layoffs have been reported at the Buffalo-based New Era Cap Co., which received $5 million to $10 million; Peoria Charter Coach, a bus travel company that laid off 132 workers — 95 percent of its workforce — after using up the $1 million to $2 million PPP loan; at least a dozen museums including National September 11 Memorial Museum and the Philadelphia Museum of Art; and Rosen Hotels & Resorts, a Florida-based hotel company that received a loan of between $2 million and $5 million.

-New Era, the Philadelphia Museum of Art, and Rosen Hotels did not respond to requests for comment.
+New Era, the Philadelphia Museum of Art and Rosen Hotels did not respond to requests for comment.

-The Small Business Administration, the agency administering the loans, has been in the spotlight since the creation of the program for the way it doled out loans, which businesses got them (many were not small), as well as the lack of opacity surrounding the troubled loan program.
+The Small Business Administration, the agency administering the loans, has been in the spotlight since the creation of the program for the way it doled out loans, which businesses received them (many were not small), and the lack of transparency surrounding the troubled loan program.
 An agency spokesperson declined to answer questions about whether it knew how many recipients had later laid off workers.

-But economists say that layoffs due to the PPP’s expiration will likely continue to grow as the pandemic’s toll continues.
-The program’s terms were originally slated to last eight weeks and was expanded to 24 weeks, although it was left up to companies whether to use the expansion.
+Economists say that layoffs due to the PPP’s expiration will probably continue to grow as the pandemic continues.
+The program’s terms were originally slated to last eight weeks and were expanded to 24 weeks, although it was left up to companies whether to use the expansion.

-“There’s not sufficient demand to support the employment of people at companies that received PPP,” Joseph Brusuelas, chief economist at RSM said.
+“There’s not sufficient demand to support the employment of people at companies that received PPP,” said Joseph Brusuelas, chief economist at RSM.
 “Investors and legislators should brace themselves for another round of joblessness.”

-The $660 billion PPP loan program is one of a couple key federal initiatives, along with the extra unemployment benefits, which economists credit with cushioning the financial blow from an economy where an astounding 32 million people are out work.
+The $660 billion PPP loan program is one of a couple of key federal initiatives, along with the extra unemployment benefits, that economists credit with cushioning the financial blow from an economy where an astounding 32 million people are out work.

 And like the extra unemployment benefits, which run out at the end of this month, fears are growing about another hit to the economy as the PPP loans continue to expire.

-“It basically says the same thing as our outlier status in the numbers of death and infections: We blew it,” said Robert Reich, the University of California, Berkeley economist and former Secretary of Labor under President Clinton.
-“Other countries managed to both contain the coronavirus after three months, and also keep large numbers of workers on payrolls.
+“It basically says the same thing as our outlier status in the numbers of death and infections: We blew it,” said Robert Reich, an economist at the University of California at Berkeley and former labor secretary under President Bill Clinton.
+“Other countries managed to both contain the coronavirus after three months and also keep large numbers of workers on payrolls.
 We didn’t do either.”

 Workers, the first to go